Over the last year or so, we have seen a marked increase in automated and commodity algorithmic trading searches and reports.

 Automated versus Commodity Algorithmic Trading

 As the systems improve, they can take on an increasing amount of information and are therefore able to identify trends more rapidly.
-Artificial intelligence and machine learning also takes data from previous trades and situations, predicts future outcomes, and provides better intelligence to the trading teams.
+Artificial intelligence and machine learning also take data from previous trades and situations, predict future outcomes, and provide better intelligence to the trading teams.

 In many of these instances, including Gazprom’s Digital Trading Team, a major German trading business’s algorithmic trading venture, and BP’s A1 trading team, these desks have their own PnL and budget.

-Automated and algorithmic trading is a scale – in most cases, automated trading desks and the structures around them are built as a precursor to an aspiration to having an algorithmic trading desk.
-In some cases, the appetite for a full algorithmic trading desk isn’t there – automated is the goal.
-There’s no way to show which way is better – it will depend on the business, budget, asset classes, and the risk appetite.
+Automated and algorithmic trading is a scale; in most cases, automated trading desks and the structures around them are built as a precursor to an aspiration to have an algorithmic trading desk.
+In some cases, the appetite for a full algorithmic trading desk isn’t there; automated is the goal.
+There’s no way to show which way is better; it will depend on the business, budget, asset classes, and risk appetite.

 Where To with Commodity Algorithmic Trading?